MaterializeInc/materialize/doc/developer/feature-benchmark.md

 ```

 The table is printed periodically as new rows arrive so that the information is not lost in case of failure.

+# Available scenarios

+The `test/feature-benchmark/scenarios.py` file contains the definitive list of scenarios.
+Scenarios follow a hierarchical structure.

+The default scenarios derive from the `Scenario` class, those that take longer to execute derive from the `ScenarioBig` class.

 # Features